-A project may require plugins that add support for certain technologies or frameworks.
+A project may require plugins that provide support for certain technologies or frameworks.
 You can add such plugins to the list of required plugins for the current project, so that IntelliJ IDEA will verify that the plugins are installed and enabled.
 It will notify you if you forget about some plugin, or someone on your team is not aware about the dependency as they work on the project.

 Add a required plugin for your current project